Can Charges Be Dropped After Indictment? The Good and Bad News

 The good news is that it is entirely possible for charges to be dropped after an indictment, however if a person’s main concern is how the charges will impact a future background check, there’s a strong possibility that this will still show up on most criminal history checks.
 This is because of the way the legal system works.

-But, anyone can skip the questions and get a free criminal background check on themselves to find out what shows up on a background check, and do dismissed charges show up on a background check?
+But, anyone can skip the questions and get a criminal background check report for free on themselves to find out the details that appear on their background report, and if dismissed charges against them appear on a background check?

 How Can Charges Be Dropped?
 The Difference Between Charged Vs Indicted